ConfederacyOfGaia/Gaia/dms-guide.md

 ### Classic: Against the Cult of the Reptile God

-The party travels with the Zoon.
-The first port of call is Orlane, a small town on the Sea of Fallen Stars.
+The party travels to Orlane, a small town not far from the Sea of Fallen Stars.
 Run the [published adventure](#against-the-cult-of-the-reptile-god)

 ### The Crumbling Tower